Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Background

+Partial observation in the context of the POMDP typically indicates that the agent cannot directly observe the underlying state.
+However, in real multiperson systems, people sometimes actively ignore less informative others.
+Since these two cases cannot be distinguished from the data obtained, we formulate both cases as the former POMDP.
+Here we introduce several approaches for neural network--based partial observation using soft and hard attention mechanisms.
+The details and other approaches are described in Appendix~A.

-A naive approach for neural network-based partial observation is to employ soft and hard attention mechanisms.
-Attention is widely used in applications including natural language processing \cite{Bahdanau14}, computer vision \cite{Wang18}, and multi-agent reinforcement learning (MARL) in virtual environments \cite{Mao19,Jiang18,Iqbal19}.
-Soft attention calculates an importance distribution of elements (e.g., agents): $w_{k}=exp(p_k) / \sum_{i=1}^{K}exp(p_i)$, where $p_k$ is a scalar variable for an agent $k$.
+Attention is widely used in natural language processing \citep{Bahdanau14}, computer vision \citep{Wang18}, and multi-agent reinforcement learning (MARL) in virtual environments \citep{Mao19,Jiang18,Iqbal19}.
+Soft attention calculates an importance distribution of elements (e.g., agents).
 Soft attention is fully differentiable and thus can be trained with back-propagation.
-However, it usually assigns non-zero probabilities to unrelated elements, i.e., it cannot directly reduce the number of agents.
+However, it usually assigns nonzero probabilities to unrelated elements; i.e., it cannot directly reduce the number of agents.